 A physician in Fayetteville has been ordered to pay more than $6 million over a malpractice lawsuit.
-As reported in the Fayetteville Observer, the patient involved died in 2006.
-She was undergoing surgery to have cancer removed from her rectum and colon.
+The patient involved died in 2006 after undergoing surgery to have cancer removed from her rectum and colon.

-The lawsuit centered on an incident involving the doctor leaving a surgical sponge in the woman’s abdomen.
+The lawsuit centered on an incident involving the doctor leaving a surgical sponge in the woman’s abdomen (gossypiboma).
 This led to the woman suffering illnesses and infections, according to the reporting, and if further prevented her from getting necessary treatment for the cancer that eventually took her life.

 Wrong diagnoses and medical mistakes are two of the most common and, unfortunately, oftentimes the most deadly reasons that people end up filing medical malpractice claims.
 Attorneys who handle these cases oftentimes find themselves dealing with a client who had a wrong surgery given or who did not receive necessary treatment because the physician they were seeing failed to make a correct diagnosis of their condition.